 44% of older persons experience one or more of the nighttime symptoms of insomnia at least a few nights per week.

-While the number of hours a person sleeps may decrease over time, it is a common misconception that sleep needs decline with age.
+It is a common misconception that sleep needs decline with age.
 Older adults need the same amount of sleep as younger adults: 7 to 9 hours each night.
-Unfortunately, many seniors have trouble meeting the 7 to 9 hour nightly goal.

 Changes in sleep patterns, or what specialists call “sleep architecture”, can occur as we age, and this may contribute to sleep problems.
 There are two kinds of sleep: REM (rapid eye movement) sleep and non-REM sleep.
 We dream mostly during REM sleep and have the deepest sleep during non-REM sleep.
 The sleep cycle is repeated several times during the night, and although total sleep time tends to remain constant, older people can spend more time in the lighter stages of sleep than in deep sleep.